-Substantially all employees of the City (except teachers) and the Newburyport Housing Authority are members the System, a cost-sharing, multiple employer public employee retirement system (PERS).
+Substantially all employees of the City (except teachers) and the Newburyport Housing Authority are members the Newburyport Contributory Retirement System (the System), a cost-sharing, multiple employer public employee retirement system (PERS).
 Eligible employees must participate in the System.
 The pension plan provides pension benefits, deferred allowances, and death and disability benefits.
 Chapter 32 of the Massachusetts General Laws establishes the authority of the System, contribution percentages and benefits paid.
 The System Retirement Board does not have the authority to amend benefit provisions.
 Additional information is disclosed in the System's annual financial reports publicly available from the System located at 16 Unicorn Street, Newburyport, Massachusetts 01950.